BEST POWER METER FOR ROAD CYCLING

 At first glance, the major advantage of buying a power meter that is integrated into your pedals appears to be their broad compatibility, easy installation, and quick transferability from one bike to another.
-In a couple minutes and with only a simple tool, you can transfer the Vector 3, Assioma and P1 pedal power meters between just about any two road bikes.
+In a couple of minutes and with only a simple tool, you can transfer the Vector 3, Assioma and P1 pedal power meters between just about any two road bikes.

 On the other hand, if you don’t think you are compatible with the Look KEO style pedal used by all of these power meters, you should probably scroll ahead to the next section.

 Before you do, however, ask yourself if the value you place on power meter transferability is high enough to consider adopting a new pedal platform.
 While their performance differs, Shimano road pedals are very similar in design and functionality to Look ones.
 Speedplay, the other leading road pedal, has some different functionality and more fit flexibility than Look pedals but isn’t so radically different that most people can’t easily use either.